mubashir005/CryptoGraphy-Mermaid-Web/src/components/md/flowchart.md

 ---
-title: "Understanding Secrecy and Security Approaches"
+title: "Markdown Flowchart"
-slug: "/chapter-1"
+slug: "/Main-flowchart"
 infoData:
   - id: "Perfect secrecy"
     title: "Perfect Secrecy"
     text: "Perfect Secrecy is some topic inside this node.
 More detail will be added afterwards."
     link: "/perfect-secrecy"
-  - id: "Computational secrecy"
+  - id: "computational-security"
     title: "Computational Secrecy"
     text: "Computational Secrecy is some topic inside this node.
 More detail will be added afterwards."
     link: "/computational-security"